open-amt-cloud-toolkit/docs/docs/Deployment/upgradeVersion.md

 ### Upgrade to 2.10 from 2.9

-The 2.10 release of RPS requires an upgrade to the `rpsdb` database.
+The 2.10 release of RPS requires an upgrade to both the `rpsdb` and `mpsdb` databases.

-1. Run the following SQL script to add the new table before upgrading the services.
+1. Run the following SQL script to update the table in `rpsdb`.

     ``` sql
     ALTER TABLE IF EXISTS wirelessconfigs